 Compassion Through Literature

-The banning of books, clothing, flags, signs, and buttons by numerous school districts across the country has increased at an alarming rate over the past year.
+The banning of books, clothing, flags, signs, and buttons by numerous school districts across the country has increased at an alarming rate over the past few years.
 This culture of silencing voices and lives creates assumptions and fear, promotes stereotypes and exclusion, and damages self-esteem, increasing the risk and incidence of suicide, and dismisses and diminishes lives.
 It breaks us.

 Our Compassion Through Literature (CTL) project began with a simple idea.
 Could we build community and foster inclusion by reading books about people whose lives are different than ours?